CAVDgit/FDP-tuto/fdp_uri_migration_guide.md

 ---

-### D. Upload Updated RDF Metadata to the New GraphDB
+### E. Upload Updated RDF Metadata to the New GraphDB

 1. Go to the directory where FDP2 will be deployed (contains `docker-compose.yml` and `application.yaml`).